How to Repair Cracks in Concrete Walls: A Comprehensive Guide to Permanent Crack Repairs

 Method 4: Mortar Mix for Wide Cracks

-As a rule of thumb, if the crack width is over ¼ inch you should turn to the mortar mix.
+As a rule of thumb, if the crack width is over ¼ inch you should turn to the mortar mix for a stronger, more stable, and long-lasting repair solution.

 Steps